CanVo/VBScript-Projects/RandomPassBulkChange/README.md

 ## Known Bugs

-During the execution of the script, it sometimes results in an error:
+During the execution of the script, it sometimes results in an error when there's too many users:

 <img src="Error.png" width="600" />

-Just run the script again until the error doesn't appear and it should execute successfully.
-The fix will be on the todo list.
+The script may have to be ran with a small amount of users to work.
+A fix will be on the todo list.

 ## To-do